Code of Practice for Victims of Crime in England and Wales (Victim Code)

 If you believe that you have not received your rights, you have the right to make a complaint to the relevant service provider.
 If you remain unhappy, you can contact the Parliamentary and Health Service Ombudsman.

-As above, if you are interested in making a complaint to a public body, for not receiving your rights, please contact our actions against the public bodies department.
+If you are interested in making a complaint to a public body, for not receiving your rights, please do not hesitate to contact a member of our Actions Against Police Team or get in touch on 020 8492 2290.